 Cornell Fellowships are approximately 8 weeks in length and occur throughout the calendar year.
-Applications may be submitted via JIVE by the third Friday of blocks one, three, five, and seven.
+Applications may be submitted via by the third Friday of blocks one, three, five, and seven.

 - Preference is given to students who have at least sophomore standing.